lsauer/dotnet-portable-cast-convert-transform/Examples/README.md

    * Demonstrate using `ConvertContext` as an opt-in feature provided by the library

 **10. Example**
-   * DDemonstrate using `Transform` and `TryTransform` in the context of matrix operations
+   * Demonstrate using `Transform` and `TryTransform` in the context of matrix operations

 **11. Example**
    * Demonstrate library usage in a Bioinformatic context by converting between strongly typed Polynucleotides sequences